katmore/shrturl/README.md

 # shrturl #
-## a RESTful 'URL shortener' service written in PHP ##

-### About ###
+*a URL shortener webservice*

-* The goal of this project is to make a web service that behaves similar to enterprise level URL shortening services (such as bit.ly).
+Shrturl is a RESTful web service that behaves similar to enterprise level URL shortening services (such as bit.ly).
-* In many situations, it is more ideal than other URL shorteners, including bit.ly
-* DOES NOT use an algorithm to convert an ID to the short url code
-   * relies on a predifined list of codes existing in a database.
-   * On a shorten request, it persistently associates a code with the target.
-   * uses innoDB engine for transaction support.
-   * It can redirect or display the target URL when provided with the 'code'.

-* Terminology
-   * 'code' or 'short code': the unique portion (token) contained in a short URL that serves as reference to full URL.
-The typically jibberish looking sequence of alpha numeric characters used in most URL shorteners.
-   * short url: the full URL that includes the short code (ie: http://example.com/shrt.php?code=abc)
-   * target url: the full URL that needs to be changed into a short URL

 * Latest Version:
    * http://github.com/katmore/shrturl